risan/laravel-auth-service/README.md

 This package's intention is to replace the `AuthenticatesUsers` trait from your authentication controller.
 By extracting the authentication logic into a seperate service provider, your authentication controller will be a lot more clean and readable.

-This package is only for the latest Laravel 5.2 version and only support the `StatefulGuard` implementation.
+This package is only for the latest Laravel 5.2 version and only supports the `StatefulGuard` implementation.

 ## Table of Contents